21 Traditional Cantonese Meals: The Best List

 The Cantonese Century Egg and Pork Congee is the creamiest congee you will ever eat.
 It is slow-cooked until it is smooth and silky, and then it is mixed with tender spare ribs that melt off the bone.

 If you’ve never had congee, it’s a rice porridge made with rice and water that’s pronounced ‘jook’ in Cantonese.
-The cooking method is similar to that of porridge, in that the mixture is boiled and stirred over a stovetop until the grains and water have broken down.
+The cooking method is similar to that of porridge in that the mixture is boiled and stirred over a stovetop until the grains and water have broken down.

 Traditional Cantonese Meals-Ling-Stir-fried Water Spinach With Shredded Chilli And Fermented Tofu

-Water spinach is a tropical plant with delicate leaves and shoots that grows in water or damp soil.
+Stir-fried water spinach with fermented bean curd is a family favorite that is colorful and very tasty.
+You could eat this traditional Cantonese meal every day if you want to.
+Water spinach is a tropical plant with delicate leaves and shoots that grow in water or damp soil.
 Its mild flavor makes it popular for stir-fries.

-19. Steamed Ground Pork with Salted Duck Egg – 鹹蛋蒸肉餅 (Haam4 Daan2 Zing1 Juk6 Beng2)
+19. 鹹蛋蒸肉餅 (Haam4 Daan2 Zing1 Juk6 Beng2)

 One of Hong Kong’s staple foods is steamed pork (蒸肉餅 Haam4 Daan2 Zing1 Juk6 Beng2).
 Steamed pork is so adaptable that every family has their own way of making it.
 Mastering the fundamental procedure opens up a world of opportunity.
 You can adjust the proportions of the ingredients to your liking.
 Preserved vegetables, shiitake mushrooms, or squid can be used to make alternative versions.

-魷魚 jau4 jyu2 squid
+squid魷魚 jau4 jyu2

 Traditional Cantonese Meals-Ling-Glutinous Rice Balls